gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 the second.
 The zone surrogate contains two hidden layers of 100 nodes.

 Three NN surrogate models are trained in train_nstartups.py, train_revenue.py and train_zones.
-The input training data can be read in or simulated using available python packages and 1/3 of the training data are splitted for testing the model.
+The input training data can be read in or simulated using available python packages and 1/3 of the training data are split for testing the model.
 The data will be normalized before fed to the trainer.
 There are no other arguments needed to specify the training.
 There will be two output json files and one pickle file.
 The scikit_nstartups/revenue/zones.pkl stores the coefficients of the neural networks.
 The scikit_parameters_nstartups/revenue/zones.json saves scaling and training bounds